 Note: There are some settings for you to configure at the bottom:

-- Options enable you to choose sync modes, like 7 modes for one-way sync, two-way sync, and 2 modes for real-time sync, turn on email notification, and filter to choose the file types you like to sync.
+- Options enable you to choose sync modes, like 7 modes for one-way sync, two-way sync, and 2 modes for real-time sync, turn on email notification, and Filter to choose the file types you like to sync.

 - The pencil icon allows you to rename the sync task to distinguish it from other tasks quickly.

 What happens if you turn off iCloud Photos accidentally?
 Don’t worry, everything will keep on iCloud eventually, you can download all the photos and videos from iCloud.com to the device that you might disable iCloud Photos.
 Thus, there is nothing to worry about.
 If you have multiple clouds currently, you can migrate iCloud Photos to OneDrive or other clouds, as well as manage all cloud drives in one place without switching accounts frequently.
 Enjoy the web app or the extension.